Garmin 810 review

 Summer 2022, my '810' fell off and was run over by a lorry, I replaced it with the '830'...........including a 'Garmin Tether'.

-Like the 810 the 830 offers so many features that I just don't use; but I dare say many of us can say that about a piece of tech, I can't deny I only use a fraction of what it has to offer; if the Explore 2 battery life was a good as the 830 (16 v 20 hours) then I'd bought that and saved myself £100.00!
+Like the 810 the 830 offers so many features that I just don't use; but I dare say many of us can say that about a piece of tech, I can't deny I only use a fraction of what it has to offer; if the Explore 2 battery life was a good as the 830 (16 v 20 hours) then I'd bought that and saved myself some money!
 In the end I factored in how long I got out of the 810, if this one lasts as long my reasoning is that over nine years the extra investment was worth it especially when I also take into consideration the size and aesthetics of the 830 appealed more....see how easy it was to talk myself self into getting the more expensive one!

 I've replaced my broken 810 with the 830.